Best practices for creating a construction scope of work

 LinkedinTwitter

-Before starting a job, most contractors discuss pricing and present the client with a contract.
-This process also typically includes a scope of work (SOW).
+Before starting a job, most construction contractors present the client with a contract, pricing information, and a construction scope of work (SOW).

-A scope of work can also help you protect your profit margin by forcing you to consider the details of a project before you start work.
-You can better estimate labor costs and other expenses, and it helps you align with your team and any subcontractors you hire.
+A scope of work can help protect your profit margin.
+It forces you to consider the details of a project before you start work.
+You can better estimate labor costs, materials and other expenses, and it helps you align with your team and any subcontractors you hire.

-How to write a scope of work for a construction project
+How to write a scope of work for construction: 5 example elements to include

-Depending on the kind of work you do, the size of your projects and your preferences, a scoop of work can vary in appearance.
-But to create an effective document, we recommend you include the five elements on this construction scope of work checklist:
+Depending on the kind of work you do, the size of your projects and your preferences, a scoop of work can be very flexible.
+For an effective document, we recommend these five elements:

 This section provides a list of project milestones with dates of completion.
 With it, your subcontractors can plan their individual schedules, and your client can understand when to expect visible progress.
 The schedule summary for building a new home might include dates for the following milestones: